 On the second day of Pwn2Own Berlin 2026, researchers earned $385,750 by exploiting 15 zero-day vulnerabilities including successful attacks on Microsoft Exchange and Windows 11.
 The demonstrations underscore risks in enterprise and AI products while giving vendors 90 days to issue patches after public disclosure.

-The Pwn2Own Berlin 2026 hacking competition takes place at the OffensiveCon conference from May 14 to May 16 and focuses on enterprise technologies and artificial intelligence.
-Security researchers can earn over $1,000,000 in cash and prizes by hacking fully patched products in categories including web browser, enterprise applications, cloud-native/container environments, virtualization, local privilege escalation, servers, local inference, and LLM.
+The Pwn2Own Berlin 2026 contest runs at the OffensiveCon conference between May 14 and May 16, concentrating on enterprise technologies together with artificial intelligence.
+Researchers stand to gain more than 1000000 dollars in total cash and rewards through successful attacks on up-to-date, fully patched systems in areas covering web browsers, enterprise applications, cloud-native and container setups, virtualization platforms, local privilege escalation, servers, local inference, and LLM categories.

 Reader-supported